 The prospective applicant needs to either be in Digital Marketing position or working towards a position in Digital Marketing.

 Please note: This course is subject to final approval and the apprenticeship standard is currently in development and its contents are subject to change.

-The course will be delivered on a part-time blended learning approach with day-release on Wednesdays from the work place.
+The course will be delivered on a part-time blended learning approach with day-release from the work place.
 Students will be expected to attend during the University’s teaching weeks in: